 In general, it is a good idea to have most of the floor of the apparatus covered with the food.
 Not only do animals appear to find this unusual surface aversive, this technique also eliminates confounds due to exploration before finding the food.
-Thus a sedative drug might appear anxiolytic because it increased the latency to find and eat the food due to depressed locomotion, not because it was anxiogenic.
+Thus a sedative drug might appear anxiolytic because it increased the latency to find and eat the food because it depressed locomotion, not because it was anxiogenic.
 For example, one publication advised putting the food in the centre of an open field2.
 Not only does this result in the feeding latency being confounded by exploratory time, it also introduces an additional facet of anxiety, i.e. open field central area aversion, a classic measure of open field-mediated anxiety, which has been related to avoiding predation risk in natural habitats14.
 However, in some situations this might actually be a desired feature of the experiment.
 Another disadvantage of the experiment described in2 was that the bait was standard lab chow in the centre of the open field.
 This has the double disadvantage that it is not novel, and also is not extremely palatable, unlike foods such as sweet corn or sweetened condensed milk.
-We have always found that using baits of extreme palatability not only increases the conflict over whether to eat or avoid the novel food, but also the animals do not need to be excessively food deprived before the test; only mild deprivation is necessary, so this aspect of our protocols reflects the “Refinement” aspect of the 3Rs of Russell and Burch20.
+We have always found that using baits of extreme palatability not only increases the conflict over whether to eat or avoid the novel food, but also the animals do not need to be excessively food deprived before the test; only mild deprivation is necessary, so this aspect of the protocols presented here reflects the “Refinement” aspect of the 3Rs of Russell and Burch20.

-1.2: Procedure:
+2.1) Procedure:

-The basic procedure is to mildly food deprive the mice before putting them in the chosen hyponeophagia test apparatus and measuring the latency to eat (you may also wish to measure the time spent eating during a set period, e.g. 2 min after feeding first starts, and possibly also the amount of food consumed during this period).
-Brain lesions sometimes affect these measures differentially5.Mice are food restricted overnight.
-Remove all food the evening before then give 1 g/mouse of ordinary diet, which is approximately a third of what they would normally eat.
+Ration the food of the mice overnight.
+Remove all food from the cage hopper the evening before testing then give 1 g/mouse of ordinary diet, which is approximately a third of what they would normally eat.
 If they are group housed make sure that the pieces are small so that all the mice can eat equal shares.
-Test them the next morning and replace their food as soon as testing is finished.To avoid social transmission of food preferences, assist in test standardisation (between group and singly housed animals) and to make sure that the animals are optimally alert, put the mice into individual temporary holding cages and allow them to stay 5-20 min in the test room before testing.
-If group housed mice were sequentially tested and then not returned to the communal cage, the last mice to be tested would probably have higher anxiety levels.
+Test them the next morning and replace their food as soon as testing is finished.

+Set up the chosen hyponeophagia test apparatus, also a row of small cages in which mice from the group home cage are placed individually before and during testing.
+(This avoids the increase in anxiety in the remaining mice left in the group cage, which can occur if you progressively remove mice from a group, also social transmission of food preferences.
+It also assists in test standardisation (between group and singly housed animals) and ensures that the animals are optimally alert.

+Place a mouse in the test apparatus.
+Measure the latency to eat.
+This is defined as eating/drinking continuously for 2-3 s.
+Often the mice will sniff or lick the food briefly at first, but only later start to eat continuously without inhibition.

+Other measures can also be taken.
+The time spent eating during a set period, e.g. 2 min after feeding first starts, and possibly also the amount of food consumed during this period, could also be measured.
+Brain lesions sometimes affect these measures differentially4.
+Total amount consumed could be used as an index of anxiety but interpretation is likely to reflect a number of other factors such as short-term sensory-specific satiety, or motor problems associated with continually eating food that is rather difficult to chew, such as nuts.

+.

-1.3: Specific details of running a hyponeophagia test with the apparatus shown in Figure 1:
+2.2) Specific details of running a hyponeophagia test with the apparatus shown in Figure 1: